morse-simulator/morse/doc/morse/what_new.rst

 Actuators
 +++++++++

+- the semantic of the :doc:`user/actuators/waypoint` and :doc:`user/actuators/destination` actuators has slightly changed: once the destination is reached, they do not attempt anymore to actively stay at this position.
+This permits another motion actuator to 'take over' the control of the robot.
+The previous behaviour is still desirable in certain cases (notably for flying robots), and can be re-enabled by setting the property ``RemainAtDestination`` to true:
+  ``motion.properties(RemainAtDestination=True)``.
+This option is also added to the :doc:`user/actuators/rotorcraft_waypoint` actuator, but it defaults to true (hence, no behaviour change compared to MORSE 1.3).
 - the :doc:`user/actuators/orientation` actuator has been enhanced to possibly work more realistically, by limiting the speed of the rotations.
 The default is still to go directly to the desired orientation.
+- The :doc:`user/actuators/keyboard` and :doc:`user/actuators/joystick`
+  actuators do not call anymore the robot ``apply_speed`` method with values set to zero when no input is received.
+The previous behaviour prevented them to be used in combination with another motion actuator (they would always overwrite other motion commands with zeros).
+- The :doc:`user/actuators/armature` actuator has two new services (``rotate_joints`` and ``translate_joints``) that let the user set the rotations/translations of only a subset of the armature's joints by providing a custom mapping ``{joint name: value}``.

 Sensors
 +++++++